Professional - Compassionate - Confidential

 Andrew Thomas, CYW, CTRP-C – Manager and Counsellor

-Andrew has been a member of the Sarnia – Lambton community his entire life.
-He completed the Child and Youth Worker Program at Lambton College so he could further his passion for working with youth in his community.
-He has also completed his training through STARR Commonwealth and is a Certified Trauma and Resilience Practitioner - Clinician.
+Andrew Thomas has been a lifelong member of the Sarnia–Lambton community and has dedicated his career to supporting local youth.
+He completed the Child and Youth Worker Program at Lambton College to pursue his passion for working with young people and further advanced his expertise through STARR Commonwealth, becoming a Certified Trauma and Resilience Practitioner – Clinician (CTRP-C).

-Since 1997, Andrew has had the opportunity to work with diverse population of youth ranging in age from 8 to 24 years old.
-Some of his past job experiences include working in group homes and open custody facilities, being a manager of a grassroots organization in Sarnia, and being a faculty advisor at Lambton College, in the Child and Youth Care Program.
-Andrew sees the potential in all the youth that he supports and enjoys working with them to make that potential become a reality.
+Since 1997, Andrew has worked with diverse populations of youth aged 8 to 24, gaining experience in group homes, open custody facilities, and managing a grassroots organization in Sarnia.
+He has also served as a faculty advisor at Lambton College in the Child and Youth Care Program.
+Andrew is committed to recognizing the potential in every youth he works with and helping them transform that potential into meaningful outcomes.

-On a personal level, Andrew is the father of 2 daughters and husband to a loving and supportive wife.
-He enjoys creating memories with his family, travelling, camping and fishing.
+On a personal level, Andrew is a proud father of two daughters.
+He enjoys creating family memories, travelling, camping, and fishing.

 Red Cross CPR and Emergency First Aid